timgit/pg-boss/docs/usage.md

 <!-- /TOC -->

+# Intro
+pg-boss is used by creating an instance of the exported class, a subclass of a Node [EventEmitter](https://nodejs.org/api/events.html).
+Since the majority of all interactions with pg-boss involve a database, all instance functions return promises.
+Once you have created an instance, nothing happens until you call either `start()` or `connect()`.
+When a job is created it is immediately persisted to the database, assigned to a queue by name and can be received from any pg-boss instance.

+You may use as many instances in as many environments as needed based on your requirements.
+Since each instance has a connection pool (or even if you bring your own), the only primary limitation on instance count is based on the maximum number of connections your database can accept.
+If you need a larger number of workers than your postgres database can accept, or if you have constraints regarding direct database access, you should consider creating your own abstraction layer over pg-boss using the `fetch()` and `complete()` APIs.

 # Instance functions

-pg-boss is used by instantiating an instance of the exported class, which is actually a subclass of a Node [EventEmitter](https://nodejs.org/api/events.html).
-Any errors encountered during construction are thrown, so try catch is encouraged here.
-Since the majority of all interactions with pg-boss involve the database, all instance functions return promises, where `catch()` is encouraged.
-Once you have created an instance, nothing happens until you call either `start()` or `connect()`.
-In the case of `start()`, pg-boss begins monitoring the job system.
-If any errors occur during these operations, `error` will be emitted.

-All jobs created are immediately added to the database and can be received from any pg-boss instance with access to the database.
-There is no limit to the number of independent instances that can connect to a database.
-Each instance can create jobs, subscribe to receive jobs asynchronously, or manually fetch and interact with jobs.
-Jobs are always stored and managed by name.
-Each job name represents a queue for that job which is processed by creation order (FIFO) or by an optional priority.

 ## `new(connectionString)`